rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/deployment/kubeadm/ubuntu-single-node-vm-ad/README.md

 ## Cleanup

 1. The [cleanup-bdc.sh](cleanup-bdc.sh/) script is provided as convenience to reset the environment in case of errors.
-However, we recommend that you use a virtual machine for testing purposes and use the snapshot capabiility in your hyper-visor to rollback the virtual machine to a clean state.
+However, we recommend that you use a virtual machine for testing purposes and use the snapshot capability in your hyper-visor to rollback the virtual machine to a clean state.